schkwve/aurix/README.md

-# aurix
+# AurixOS

-A small Operating System targeted at x86_64 and armv8 computers.
+A small Operating System targeted at x86_64 and ARM computers.